JavaScript is disabled

 The IRD categorises vehicles by the type of fuel they use:

-(We honestly aren’t sure what other types of fuels might be powering your vehicle, but if you’re driving a spaceship filled with deuterium and antimatter like the USS Enterprise, let us know!)
+(We honestly aren’t sure what other types of fuels there are, but if you’re driving a spaceship filled with deuterium and antimatter like the USS Enterprise, let us know!)

 How you claim vehicle expenses will depend on what your vehicle runs on:

-- If your vehicle is petrol, diesel, hybrid or electric you can use the mileage method or the actual costs method (more on these below)
+• If your vehicle is petrol, diesel, hybrid or electric you can use either method.
+But please note that:

 Let’s take a deeper dive into each one: